Rigbin/fhj-webserv-ex/sections/03_proxy.md

 ```

 If you want to run the nodejs application in background, simple add a `&` at the end.
 If you want to stop it, call `kill <pid>` (with the returned *pid* after the start) or simple `killall node` (*! attention, if several nodejs applications are running on the system, they will be **all** terminated!*)

+We also provide a systemd-service for this node application, that you can run with the command `sudo systemctl start nodews.service`.
+Checkout [Custom Systemd-Service](../resources/node/systemd/) when you interested how that works.

 ![api](img/api.png)